Automattic/woocommerce-payments/readme.txt

 * Add - Display payment method details on account subscriptions pages.
 * Add - Redact sensitive data before logging.
 * Add - Support for WooCommerce Subscriptions admin-initiated payment method changes.
+* Add - Support for Subscriptions in transaction search.

 = 1.4.1 - 2020-09-07 =
 * Fix - Only redirect to the onboarding screen if the plugin has been individually activated using the plugins page.